augustsaintfreytag/stalker-bhs-changes/MEDICATION.md

 ### Psy

 Items that give resistance to psychic damage (e.g. psy fields, psy anomalies, psy-based creatures like poltergheists and controllers).
-Some of these medications may be referred to as antipsychotics in the overhaul; *Psy Block* may become *Clozapine*.
+Medications may be referred to as antipsychotics.

 | Name           | Identifier           | Cost | telepat_protection, eat_sleepiness | Applicator                |
 | -------------- | -------------------- | ---- | ---------------------------------- | ------------------------- |